-Luna Park is North Sydney's main drawcard.
-This amusement park is right on the harbour, which makes the Ferris wheel all the more fun because you'll also get to enjoy some fantastic views when you reach the top.
+Luna Park is North Sydney's main drawcard, especially for families.
+The amusement park is right on the harbour, which makes the Ferris wheel all the more fun because you'll also get to enjoy some fantastic views when you reach the top.

 From here, stroll to Lavender Bay and discover artist Wendy Whiteley’s Secret Garden.
 This 20-year labour of love has seen a neglected garden transformed into a tranquil public space and lovely picnic spot.
 Keep walking along the bay to be rewarded with more great views.

-Arts aficionados will enjoy the Ensemble Theatre in nearby Kirribilli, it's Australia's longest continuously running professional theatre group.
+Arts aficionados will enjoy the in nearby Kirribilli, it's Australia's longest continuously running professional theatre group.
 It stages a selection of international classics and Australian works.
 The bustling Kirribilli Market, held twice a month, is a fashion bargain hunter's dream.

 Another bi-monthly market in the area is the Green Moustache and funky Med-inspired plates at The Botanist., held on the first and third Saturday of the month in Civic Park, where you can pick up fresh produce and gourmet treats.
-You'll find a range of casual eateries around Miller Street in North Sydney.
+You'll find a range of casual eateries around Miller Street in North Sydney, including rooftop oasis